Search results for

 By

-The Nintendo 3DS was a super popular console.
+The Nintendo 3DS is one of the best gaming handhelds of all time.
 It sold over 75 million units during its run and was home to some iconic titles.
-Those include several Pokemon games, the Etrian Odyssey series, Kid Icarus, Radiant Historia, and various Mario, Zelda, and Kirby games.
+Those include several Pokémon games, the Etrian Odyssey series, Kid Icarus, Radiant Historia, and various Mario, Zelda, and Kirby games.
 The handheld system was discontinued in September 2020, and the Nintendo eShop closed in March 2023.
-Thus, emulation is the only way to enjoy some of these old favorites.
-To that end, here are the best Nintendo 3DS emulators for PC and Mac.

 Before we start, it’s worth pointing out that we have excluded a few options from our list due to a lack of active development or untrustworthy development practices.
-Now that Citra has been shut down, there are only a few good Nintendo 3DS emulators on PC and Mac and one of those still uses the final build of Citra.
+Now that Citra has been shut down, there are only a few good Nintendo 3DS emulators on PC and Mac, and one of those still uses the final build of Citra.

 The best Nintendo 3DS emulators for Mac and PC

-2. Azahar Emulator
+1. Azahar Emulator

 3. Panda3DS